 Planting so many trees is a long process, but it’s one we take seriously to make sure our forests continue to grow and thrive.
 It helps that they are on good land chosen by our team for its excellent planting conditions!

-Ready for some good news?
-There are 20 more biodiversity projects launching over the coming months, which will see us:
+There are many biodiversity projects in progress across Europe with plenty more launching over the coming months, which will see us:

 - install honey and fruit hedges